-A simplified, fixed idea that people have about what an individual or group of people is like.
+A simplified, fixed idea that people have about what something (an individual or group of people) is like.
 Common stereotypes include a variety of allegations about various racial groups (called racial stereotypes), predictions of behaviour based on wealth (called social stereotypes), or beliefs about characteristics tied to whether one is male or female (called gender stereotypes).

 The swastika dates back to ancient times, where Jains, Hindus, Buddhists and others used (or still use) it as a religious symbol or talisman and sign of good luck.
 In modern times, it is most widely known and used as a symbol of the Nazi Party in Germany during the time of Adolf Hitler.
 As a result, it is a highly recognizable symbol of hatred in the world today.